pbl-nl/appl-docchat/README.md

 3. Ingestion (3): As a developer I want to determine the optimal settings for chunking.
 Current settings are chunksize = 1000 and chunk overlap = 200 (see settings.py).
 Can we do some tests with evaluation documents and find an optimal chunk size and overlap?
 EVAL, BUILD
 4. Ingestion (3): As a developer I want to use an optimal set of chunks.
 Can we implement content-aware text chunking, keeping related content together in one chunk (up to a maximum chunk size)?
 EVAL, BUILD.
 For inspiration: https://github.com/nlmatics/llmsherpa#layoutpdfreader
 5. Ingestion (4) & Retrieval (7): As a developer I want to generate the best answers to the user questions.
 The application currently uses OpenAI's text-embedding-ada-002 as embedding model.
 It is not the best one according to huggingface MTEB embedding leaderboard.
 See https://huggingface.co/spaces/mteb/leaderboard.
 Implement an alternative embedding model and evaluate any change in performance EVAL, BUILD
+6. Retrieval (9): As a user I don’t want the chatbot to hallucinate.
+Add a lower bound for the similarity score to filter out text chunks.
+If none of the text chunks reaches the lower bound value, answer “I don’t know” (in the language of the user)?
+EVAL, BUILD
+7. Retrieval (9): As a user I want to know which returned chunks are the preferred ones.
+Add the similarity score of each chunk to the sources in the response and rank each chunk according to the similarity score FUNC, BUILD
+8. Retrieval (11): As a developer I want to evaluate the impact of switching from LLM gpt 3.5 to gpt 4?
+EVAL, BUILD
+9.

 ## References
 This repo is mainly inspired by: